Louisiana Tech University: College of Engineering and Science

 The College of Engineering and Science (COES) is the engineering school at Louisiana Tech University.
 The COES offers thirteen undergraduate degrees including seven engineering degrees, two engineering technology degrees, and four science degrees.
 The college also offers seven Master of Science degrees and four Doctorate degrees.

 The college started as the Department of Mechanics in 1894 with a two-year program in Mechanic Arts.
 Since its founding, the college expanded its degree program to include chemical engineering, civil engineering, electrical engineering, industrial engineering, and mechanical engineering.
 The COES began offering one of the first biomedical engineering curriculum programs in the United States in 1972 and the first nanosystems engineering BS degree in 2005.
 Louisiana Tech launched the nation's first cyber engineering BS degree in 2012.

 Bogard Hall is the second home of the College of Engineering and Science.
 Louisiana Tech constructed the building in 1940 and named it after Frank Bogard, the former Dean of Engineering at Louisiana Tech.
-The college also utilizes Nethken Hall, the Biomedical Engineering Building, the Institute for Micromanufacturing, and parts of Carson-Taylor Hall for the college's activities.
+The college also utilizes Nethken Hall, the Biomedical Engineering Building, the Institute for Micromanufacturing, the Engineering Annex building, the Trenchless Technology Center (TTC), and parts of Carson-Taylor Hall for the college's activities.
 In early 2011, Louisiana Tech announced plans to construct a new Integrated Engineering and Science Building adjacent to Bogard Hall.
-The 60000 sqft building will provide new classrooms, shops, and meeting rooms for engineering, science, and math students at Louisiana Tech.
+The 60000 sqft building now provides classrooms and meeting rooms for engineering, science, and math students at Louisiana Tech.

 In 2019, the Integrated Engineering and Science Building (IESB) was completed, and the College of Engineering and Science Undergraduate Studies moved to the new building.
 Bogard Hall continues to host the College of Engineering and Science Graduate Studies.
-In the Winter Quarter of 2019-2020, students were able to begin using the new classrooms and study spaces.
+In the Winter Quarter of 2019–2020, students were able to begin using the new classrooms and study spaces.
+Louisiana Tech University is one of 60 colleges or Universities that can certify students in Lean Six Sigma Certifications.